 Despite their potential to bite, Leopard Geckos make excellent pets for those willing to invest time and effort in their care.
 As with any pet, it is important to understand their particular needs and behaviors to ensure a healthy and happy life.
 With responsible care and attention, owners can enjoy a long-lasting and rewarding relationship with their gecko companions, without the fear of aggressive behavior.

-Further Reading: Are Leopard Geckos Social?
+Further Reading: When Do Leopard Geckos Become Adults?